A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

 From an architectural perspective, MM-Interleaved improves multi-image interleaved generation by synchronizing access to detailed visual features during the generation process \citep{mminterleaved2024}.
 Chameleon uses a unified token space \citep{chameleonteam2025chameleonmixedmodalearlyfusionfoundation}.
 InterSyn increases coverage with multi-turn dialogues driven by instructions.
 These dialogues are created through a process known as iterative refinement during data creation \citep{intersyn2025}.

 Let $\mathcal{V}$ be the set of generated images.
-Following \citet{salimans2016improved}, we evaluate sample quality and diversity using the Inception Score.
-Specifically, we apply a pretrained Inception classifier to each generated image $v\in\mathcal{V}$ to obtain a conditional label distribution $p(y\mid v)$.
+Following \citet{salimans2016improved}, sample quality and diversity are evaluated using the Inception Score.
+Specifically, a pretrained Inception classifier is applied to each generated image $v\in\mathcal{V}$ to obtain a conditional label distribution $p(y\mid v)$.

 Images that contain meaningful and recognizable objects tend to yield low entropy conditional label distributions where the classifier shows high confidence.
 In contrast, a generator that avoids mode collapse should produce varied images such that the marginal label distribution $p(y)=\mathbb{E}_{v\in\mathcal{V}}[p(y\mid v)]$ has high entropy.
 This ensures that predictions are spread across many different classes \citep{salimans2016improved}.
 Combining these two goals, the Inception Score is defined as: